Klockcraft-Official/.github/profile/README.md

 ## Announcements 📣

-### LATEST ANNOUNCEMENT: Klockcraft Java Edition 1.20 is on pause!
-BtPlayzX is working on 1.9.3.
+### LATEST ANNOUNCEMENT: Klockcraft Java Edition 1.9.3 is about to be worked on!
+A fontpack has to be made first...

 ## 🟥 PROTECTING YOUR KLOCKCRAFT REPOSITORY FROM DMCA 🟥